Long Term Plan Writing Overview 2019-20Long Term Plan Writing Overview 2019-20

 KS1 Reading Schemes

 In Early Years we introduce letters and sounds and books that the children can read themselves.
-The reading scheme we use is: Oxford Reading Tree
+The books are all decode-able.

 These books help the children to build on the phonics work that they complete in class each day.